 Any type of training is only as good as the trainer providing it.
-For training to effectively produce meaningful and sustainable gains, the participants must first be engaged with the trainer.
-Many otherwise good programs fail because the attendees were not really engaged, became bored and tuned out long before any real gains were made.
+For training to produce meaningful performance improvements, participants must first be engaged with the trainer.
+Many otherwise good programs fail because participating personnel were not really engaged, became bored and tuned out long before any real gains were made.

-When considering an investment in training, you should make the who will be conducting the program a priority.
-Often owners and their executive managers will sweat the what and where details of training and give relatively little consideration to the importance of who will be conducting their program.
+When considering an investment in training, you should make who will be facilitating the program a priority.
+Often owners and executive managers will sweat the what and where particulars of training and give relatively little consideration to the importance of who will be conducting their program.

-If you cannot see, feel, and experience employee engagement with the trainer on the first training, that’s a clear warning sign you’re heading down the wrong path and quite likely doomed to fail.
+If you cannot sense employee engagement with the trainer during the first training, that’s a clear warning sign you’re heading down the wrong path and quite likely doomed to fail.
 In a nutshell: engagement first, everything else second.

 3) Make Sure Participants Understand the Why

-Although a well-designed sales process is essential, too many salespeople are taught the steps of what to do without truly understanding the why of the strategy and the psychology behind the process.
-This lack of why often leads to a counterproductive situation of compliance; employees follow the sales process only because it is policy, rather than buying in and truly understand the meaning of the principles that support the process.
+Although a well-designed sales process is essential, often salespeople are simply taught the steps of what to do without truly understanding the why of the strategy and the psychology behind the process.
+This typically creates a counterproductive situation of compliance with employees applying the sales process only because it is company policy, rather than buying-in and truly understanding the meaning of the principles that support the process.

 4) Be Consistent